tejoakk/Recipes-app/README.md

 ###Getting Started

 This project uses the Gradle build system.
-To build this project, use the `./gradlew build` command or use "Import Project" in Android Studio.
+To build this project, use the `./gradlew build` command or Run the app via Android Studio.

 There are two Gradle tasks for testing the project:
 * `connectedAndroidTest` - for running Espresso on a connected device